Emotional Intelligence

 • The ability to understand and managing emotions efficiently.

-• It comprises self-awareness, self-management as well as social awareness and relationship management.
+• It encompasses self-awareness and self-management as well as social awareness and managing relationships.

-• Our company provides services that emphasize the development of emotional intelligence along with professional growth.
+• Our company offers services that prioritize the development of emotional intelligence in conjunction with professional development.

 Additional Information